Sir-Sloth-The-Lazy/portfolio/walkthrough.md

 Updated `vite.config.js` to set the `base` path.

 > [!IMPORTANT]
-> I set the base path to `/portfolio/`.
+> I  have set the base path to `/portfolio/` as it is the name of the repository.
 If your repository name is different, you **MUST** update this value in `vite.config.js` or the site will show a blank page.

 ## Next Steps for You